evilfactory/Misc-Barotrauma-Lua-Scripts/README.md

 # Misc-Barotrauma-Lua-Scripts
-Just a bunch of random barotrauma Lua scripts
+Just a bunch of random barotrauma Lua scripts.
+Modified for direct use on the ESN.